NPO ESCOT:value-creating non-profit organization

 (2) Ocean fertilization and seabed cultivation

-; (3) Development and effects of artificial upwelling devices
+(3) Development and effectiveness of artificial upwelling device

 It is believed that a thin layer on the ocean surface absorbs most of the far infrared rays due to the light absorption characteristics of water.